webbiscuit/webbiscuit-website/Readme.md

 Source for my static website.

+TODO
+Add webpaack
+rename index.js

 ## Features
 - Built using metalsmith
-- Optimsed using webpack
+- Packed using webpack
+- Content written in markdown
-- Pages written in markdown
+- Pages written in nunjucks
-- Build tasks written in Gulp
+- * Build tasks written in Gulp
 - npm used as package manager
 - SemanticUI used as layout framework
 - Uses live-server as debug server, with live reloading